AdrianWeishaeupl/AutoFLpy/docs/usage.rst

 First time users
 ================

-AutoFLpy is a code designed to allow drone pilots and operators to easily analyse flight data in the field.
-It works by reading the data collected by the flight computer (eg. PixHawk) and plotting the data in a Jupyter Notebook.
-This notebook is fully customisable and allows the user to plot any variable collected by its self or with other data in the same plot.
+AutoFLpy is a code designed to allow drone pilots and operators to perform agile flight data analysis and presentation.
+It works by reading the data collected by the flight computer (eg. PixHawk) as well as other sources and creating a complete flight test report in the form of a Jupyter Notebook.
+This notebook is fully customisable and allows the user to plot any variable collected by its self or with other data.

-**Upon first time running of the script, sample data will be used to create a sample flight log for the user to look at for inspiration.**
+**Upon first time running of the script, sample data will be used to create a sample flight report for the user to look at for inspiration.**
 A folder structure containing the "Input_File.json" and base file paths will also be created.
 The user can then complete the "Input_File.json" with appropriate information and analyse their own flight data.

 The Input_file.json is structured as follows::